Sanam-Shrestha04/react.js-Todo/README.md

 ### ii.
 Components
 - `App` – Root component
 - `TodoList` – Displays list of tasks
-- `TodoItem` – Represents a single task with edit/delete functionality
+- `TodoCard` – Represents a single task with edit/delete functionality
-- `TodoForm` – Input for adding new tasks
+- `TodoInputs` – Input for adding new tasks